HypeCheck

 Red Flags to Watch For

-• No clinical papers were available to support specific health claims for this ingredient
+• No clinical trials were provided to support specific health claims — most evidence is from general fiber research or animal studies

-• High doses may cause bloating, gas, or digestive discomfort, especially if fiber intake is increased too quickly
+• High doses (above 15g/day) may cause bloating, gas, or digestive discomfort, especially when introduced quickly

 Products Containing Apple Pectin Powder